Essential Considerations When Buying a Chiller

 What Do Chillers Do?

-A chiller is a refrigeration system that cools equipment to maintain proper temperatures.
-Chillers prevent heat damage and ensure systems operate smoothly and efficiently.
 An industrial or commercial chiller system uses refrigerant to absorb heat.
 Water-cooled chillers use water towers to cool equipment, while air-cooled chillers rely on ambient airflow.

-Factors to Consider When Buying an Industrial Chiller
+Considerations When Buying an Industrial Chiller

 Application